 Remuneration element Purpose Operation Potential remuneration Performance metrics Base salary To attract and retain Key executives.
 Reviewed annually, Effective from 1 January/ 1 July.
 The review considers: - Role, experience and performance; - Average workforce salary adjustments.
 Salaries are benchmarked Against companies of similar size and sector.
-The CEO's base salary was reviewed on: i) 1 January 2017 and was increased by 5% to £157,500; and ii) 1 July 2018 and Was increased by 4.8% to Not applicable. increased by 2.9% to £17 v) 1 July 2021 and was retained at £175,000 vi) 1 July 2022 and was increased by 5.0% to £18
+1 July 2022 and was increased by 5% to £183,750 Not applicable.